Form follows function—that’s not only true for all

 The requisite transparency and communication are aided by the architecture of the design studio.
 A good example is the “meeting staircase.”
 At various levels of this large, white staircase, there is room for inviting colorful furniture: great spots to take a creative break.
 “In the morning you can grab a cappuccino and a newspaper,” says Mauer, “and casually converse with colleagues about current projects.”

 The meeting staircase leads up to the top floor.
 That’s where the designers have their desks in an open-plan office space.
 Windows open onto the two halls for the interior and exterior teams.
-Designers who look up from their own computer screens might catch a glimpse of how the new dashboard is shaping up.
-Or what the third design department is up to.

 This department is aptly named “Colour & Trim.”
 Its workshop was placed at the north end of the building.
 “Because neutral light is best for evaluating color tones,” Mauer explains.
 Here, too, there is an atrium surrounded by modern walls.
 It has an entrance for suppliers that have to coordinate with the color designers.
 But the entrance is designed so that a paint manufacturer that is called to the development center cannot lay an eye on a half-finished body.
 Keeping secrets—a skill that is as well developed here as the designing itself.